mosra/magnum-website/content/showcase/bullet.rst

 :highlight: showcase
 :breadcrumb: {filename}/showcase.rst Showcase

-Shows a rotating table full of cubes that you can shoot down.
+Shows a rotating table full of cubes that you can shoot down, showcasing the :dox:`BulletIntegration` library together with :dox:`SceneGraph` using :dox:`BulletIntegration::MotionState`, visualizing various properties of the Bullet physics world using :dox:`BulletIntegration::DebugDraw`.
+Everything is rendered in at most three draw calls using instanced :dox:`Shaders::Phong`.

 .. topic:: Key controls